-Finally, this year we will begin a series of new projects evaluating plant and soil responses to tephra deposits in old-growth forests and clear-cuts from the 1980 eruption of Mount St Helens!
+Finally, this year we have initiated a series of new projects evaluating plant and soil responses to tephra deposits in old-growth forests and clear-cuts from the 1980 eruption of Mount St Helens!
 It has been more than 30 years since the eruption and we are looking at 1) forest understory community response, and 2) how soils ave recovered.
 This work is in close collaboration with Don Zobel (OSU) and Joe Antos (UBC).
 Check back for more on this exciting new project

 fischerd (at) evergreen.edu